-This situation is illustrated in Figure 5.4, where we consider two markets: a small size, small valuation market with demand D_L and a large size, large valuation market with demand D_H .
+This situation is illustrated in Figure 5.4, where we consider two markets: a small size, low-valuation market with demand D_L and a large size, high-valuation market with demand D_H .
 The two top panels correspond to the case when the seller does not engage in market segmentation, that is, sets the same price in both markets.
 In this case, revenue in the small market equals 32, whereas revenue in the large market equals 224.

 The two bottom panels correspond to the case when the seller does engage in a market segmentation strategy.
-As can be seen, the seller sets a lower price in the lower valuation market and a higher price in the higher valuation market.
+As can be seen, the seller sets a lower price in the lower-valuation market and a higher price in the higher-valuation market.
 Why are these the optimal prices?
 As we saw in Section 4.1, when demand is linear - as is the case in the present example - the optimal price corresponds to the midpoint in the demand curve between axis intercepts.
 This is the price level that optimally balances a high price and a high quantity demanded.
 And as can be seen in Figure 5.4, such midpoint is higher in the D_H market than it is in the D_L market segment.
+This is not surprising: generally speaking, it is optimal to set a higher price when willingness to pay is higher.

-Market segmentation and profits
+FIGURE 5.4 Market segmentation and profits